rChimisso/E1P-Lisp/README.md

 #

 ## How to use
-It's just necessary to load the file ['uri-parse.lisp'].
+It's just necessary to compile and load the file ['uri-parse.lisp'].
-This file will compile and load each internal module of this library.
+This file will in turn compile and load each internal module of this library.
 After two functions will be available:

 - uri-parse takes in input a string to parse and will return a uri-object if